avierstr/umipore/README.md

 # umipore
 <mark>This is a work in progress:</mark>

-<mark>Demultiplexing based on barcodes , dual barcodes, primers is working, demultiplexing based on UMI's is still under construction.</mark>
+<mark>Demultiplexing based on barcodes , dual barcodes, primers is working good.
+(Demultiplexing based on UMI's is still under construction.)</mark>

 Umipore is a tool to demultiplex Oxford Nanopore reads (or sequences from other platforms) based on barcodes, dual barcodes, primers or UMI's (unique molecular identifiers).